SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

 \subsubsection{Task B}

-As members of group P1 do not consider themselves expert in the field, they did not use any prior related to the knowledge of the meaning of the attributes associated with the mesh vertices and they just considered them as generic components of a 3D feature space.
+In method P1, we did not use any prior related to the knowledge of the meaning of the attributes associated with the mesh vertices and we just considered them as generic components of a 3D feature space.
 The adopted strategy has been to partition this feature space in a set of regions, and estimating for each model histograms counting the number of vertices with features falling in each region.
-To determine a reasonable partitioning, group P1 just applied $K$-means clustering with $K=50$ to the all the dataset vertex attributes and extract corresponding Voronoi cells.
+To determine a reasonable partitioning, we just applied $K$-means clustering with $K=50$ to the all the dataset vertex attributes and extract corresponding Voronoi cells.
 Using 50 cells, a 50-elements histogram to describe shape features is retrieved.
 Joining the attribute dimension to the two curvature dimensions, a 3D joint histogram per vertex with $10\times 10 \times 50 = 5,000$ elements is obtained.
 These Joint Histograms of Curvatures and Attributes JHCA can be directly compared with the Jeffrey divergence.
-However, group P1 also tested the combination of JHCA with HAPT and the LDA-based dimensionality reduction.
+However, we also tested the combination of JHCA with HAPT and the LDA-based dimensionality reduction.